 Send Abandoned Cart Recovery Emails

-It is one of the popular tried-and-true ways to recover abandoned carts of your store.
+It is one of the popular tried-and-true ways to recover abandoned carts from your store.
 It involves constantly sending emails to people who abandoned their carts and left your store. so that when they come across these emails in their inbox it will help them remember about the cart and complete the purchase.
-But most of the times it doesn’t work like that, you will have to keep sending emails to even get them to look at it and in persuading them to take positive actions on your emails.
+But most of the time it doesn’t work like that, you will have to keep sending emails to even get them to look at it and in persuading them to take positive actions on your emails.

 This requires the help of a number of email automation tools as there would be a huge number of cart abandonment cases to be taken care of in a WooCommerce store.
-Some of the popular tools designed for this task are MailChimp, Recapture for WooCommerce, Abandoned cart lite for WooCommerce, Jilt, etc.
+Some of the popular tools designed for this task are MailChimp, Recapture for WooCommerce, Abandoned cart lite for WooCommerce, etc.

 Sending out a bunch of emails won’t be helpful to redeem your lost sales.
-The email should have content that gives your users’ a solid reason to make a comeback to your store and to make the purchase.
+The email should have content that gives your users a solid reason to make a comeback to your store and to make the purchase.
 It can be anything from discounts and offers to an urgency trigger that never fails to capture their attention.

 Make Best Use of Retargeting Ads

-Retargeting can work wonders in recovering majority of the abandoned carts in your WooCommerce store.
+Retargeting can work wonders in recovering the majority of the abandoned carts in your WooCommerce store.
 It is largely done with the help of cookies on your website.
 Cookies store data related to all the activities your customers/visitors go through your website.
-Such as the products they have looked at, their purchase history and most importantly what they have left behind in the cart.
+Such as the products they have looked at, their purchase history, and most importantly what they have left behind in the cart.

-Social media would be a more powerful way for retargeting as a huge part of the world’s population spends hours in various social media platforms.
+Social media would be a more powerful way for retargeting as a huge part of the world’s population spends hours on various social media platforms.
 The most effective among them would be Facebook, Instagram, Linkedin, Youtube, Twitter, Pinterest, and Snapchat.
-But, if you are not planning on a higher level retargeting, you can limit the number of social media to just Facebook and Instagram as they have the largest number of users compared to other social media platforms.
+But, if you are not planning on a higher level of retargeting, you can limit the number of social media to just Facebook and Instagram as they have the largest number of users compared to other social media platforms.

 Web Push Notification

 Web push notification is another powerful strategy to bring back your lost sales.
-Although these notifications work pretty much like cart abandonment emails, they have several advantages over it.
-Unlike emails, web push notifications are delivered straight to users’ device, mobile or desktop, even when the user is not present on your website.
+Although these notifications work pretty much like cart abandonment emails, they have several advantages over them.
+Unlike emails, web push notifications are delivered straight to users’ devices, mobile or desktop, even when the user is not present on your website.
 This gives more visibility to push notifications compared to emails as they have to be retrieved from the inbox by the users.

-In addition to higher visibility, it also possesses benefits such as greater time efficiency, user privacy protection, timely delivery of the messages, easy subscription, etc. You can set up web push notifications for your WooCommerce store either manually or with the help of plugins.
+In addition to higher visibility, it also possesses benefits such as greater time efficiency, user privacy protection, timely delivery of messages, easy subscription, etc. You can set up web push notifications for your WooCommerce store either manually or with the help of plugins.
 Pushassist, OneSignal, PushUp, etc., are examples of such plugins.

 When people visit your store they will be prompted with a message to allow or block push notifications on their device from your store.
 If they allowed it they will start getting cart abandonment notifications from your website on a frequent basis thereby persuading them to come back to your store to complete the purchase.

 We are all very familiar with the proverb “prevention is better than cure”, it’s pretty much the same with cart abandonment as well.
 You should try your best to stop people from abandoning their carts to save you the extra effort of recovering them.
 Still, there are going to be some carts left for you to recover in your store due to various unknown reasons.